corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node-docker-deployments.md

 It is possible to utilize the image to automatically generate a sensible minimal configuration for joining an existing Corda network.

-## Joining an existing Compatibility Zone
+## Joining an existing compatibility zone

 {{< note >}}
 Requirements: A Compatibility Zone, the Zone Trust Root and authorisation to join said Zone.